-USS Picking was a Fletcher-class destroyer laid down on November 24, 1942 and launched on June 1, the following year.
-It was commissioned on September 21, 1943 under Comdr.
+The USS Picking (DD-685) was a Fletcher-class destroyer laid down on November 24, 1942, and launched on June 1, the following year.
+It was commissioned on September 21, 1943, under Comdr.
 Raymond S. Lamb’s command with the hull number DD-685 and it served in the US Navy for 26 years before it was decommissioned on September 6, 1969.
-During its activities, the ship carried a complement of 329 people on board and had the main missions in San Diego, Pearl Harbor, Okinawa, Oahu, Long Beach, South Vietnam, Newport, Derry or Kerama Retto.
-It was struck from the Navy List on March 1, 1975 and used as a target during training exercises in 1997.
-For the service brought to the country during the World War II, USS Picking received 5 battle stars and another 1 for the Korean activity.
+During its activities, the ship carried a complement of 329 people on board and had its main missions in San Diego, Pearl Harbor, Okinawa, Oahu, Long Beach, South Vietnam, Newport, Derry and Kerama Retto.
+It was struck from the Navy List on March 1, 1975, and used as a target during training exercises in 1997.
+For the service brought to the country during World War II, the USS Picking (DD-685) received 5 battle stars and another 1 for the Korean activity.
 Asbestos was an ideal material for multiple uses in the shipbuilding industry: insulation in pipes and motors, flooring, and walls, electrical wiring, fireproofing materials, protective gear, and others.
 Veterans involved in active duty who developed life-threatening illnesses such as mesothelioma or lung cancer caused by asbestos exposure are eligible for compensation from asbestos trust funds and VA claims.